tobiasbriones/ep-file-system/docs/tcp-ip-protocol.md

 Be careful as TCP works with data streams, so one packet sent does not mean one packet received.

+#### Handshaking

+**Handshaking** is a signal that is sent from one computer to another to establish a contract.
+So for example, we can start the communication with one handshake, and end it when we finish the data transaction with another handshake.

+Handshakes are commonly used in web sockets connections.
+They are important here to avoid the overhead of sending HTTP requests for each message.
+The overhead is only in certain parts (beginning, end) of the communication instead.

 ### IP

 **IP** stands for **Internet Protocol**, and it is the standard to send those